RCollins13/CNView/README.md

 - ```~/cov_matrix.bed``` is the path to the input coverage matrix, like the [example](https://github.com/RCollins13/CNView#getting-started-1) provided above.
 - ```./ExamplePlots/CNView.ExamplePlotA.pdf``` is the path to the desired output file (always will be pdf).
 - ```--title``` overrides the default title with the subsequently supplied string in quotes.
-- ```--probs``` prints the average probability of the highlighted window being deleted or duplicated.
-The p-value is calculated from the average t-score for each bin across the highlighted window.
+- ```--probs``` prints the probability of the highlighted window being deleted or duplicated.
+The p-value is calculated by evaluating the t-score at each bin overlapping the highlighted window, combining those p-values with [Fisher's Method](https://en.wikipedia.org/wiki/Fisher%27s_method), then correcting for false discovery rate (FDR) with the [Benjamini-Hochberg procedure](https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini.E2.80.93Hochberg_procedure).

 Running the above code will also print some runtime diagnostics to stdout, which can alternatively be silenced with ```-q```/```--quiet```:
 ```